galarragas/spray-funnel/README.md

 ## Usage

-There are two main types of usage of the library: creating a throtteling actor during the pipeline definition to wrap the HTTP transport or using AKKA extensions
+There are two main types of usage of the library: creating a throttling actor during the pipeline definition to wrap the HTTP transport or using AKKA extensions

 ### Inline Wrapping of HTTP Actor Passed to `sendReceive`